-Gastric bypass surgery is a restrictive weight loss surgery procedure which restricts how much food your stomach can actually hold.
+Gastric bypass surgery is a restrictive weight loss surgery procedure that restricts how much food your stomach can actually hold.
 This will affect how many calories you consume and are absorbed into your bloodstream affecting your weight loss.
-Because it not only affects the amount of the food you can eat, but also the calories it is considered one of the most successful bariatric surgery types in terms of how much patients lose after surgery.
+Because it not only affects the amount of the food you can eat but also the calories it is considered one of the most successful bariatric surgery types in terms of how much patients lose after surgery.

 The most common type of gastric bypass surgery is called Roux-en-Y. This procedure is performed either laparoscopically or through a larger incision, depending on the patient.

 One of the biggest advantages is that the surgery has been proven to be successful for dramatic weight loss.
 Many patients even continue to lose weight two years after surgery.
 Some even maintain a weight loss of 60-70% of weight for 10 years.
 This dramatic weight loss contributes to the improvement of various health complications from high blood pressure, sleep apnea, and type II diabetes.
 Many osteoarthritis patients also see improvement in their daily life.
 Extreme weight loss will also increase a patient’s self-esteem.

 Much like any other weight loss surgery, the procedure is just a portion of the lifestyle change.
 A patient must commit to a lifestyle change where the weight will be lost over time and maintained after the goal weight is met.